asurati/wip.src/content/post/2023-09-17-cc-decode-types.md

 The location of the `Identifier` can be decided by following these rules for an `AbstractDeclarator`.

-1. If an identifier has not yet been found (i.e. the output-list is empty), and if an array-type (i.e. `ArrayAbstractDeclarator`) is found, then the location of the `Identifier` is to the immediate left of the corresponding opening punctuator `[`.
+1. If the location of the identifier has not yet been found (i.e. the output-list is empty), and if an array-type (i.e. `ArrayAbstractDeclarator`) is found, then the location of the `Identifier` is to the immediate left of the corresponding opening punctuator `[`.
-2. If an identifier has not yet been found (i.e. the output-list is empty), and if a punctuator ')' is found, then there are two separate situations, depending on whether the pair of parentheses is empty or
+2. If the location of the identifier has not yet been found (i.e. the output-list is empty), and if a punctuator ')' is found, then there are two separate situations, depending on whether the pair of parentheses is empty or not:
-   not:
     1. If the pair of parentheses is empty, then the location of the `Identifier` is to the immediate left of the corresponding opening punctuator `(`.